ShaliniSunkuru/weather-dashboard/README.md

 ## Usage

-Click on the url for the deployed project.\
+Click on the url for the deployed project\
 Enter a city in the input box and click search\
 The weather data is displayed on the right\
 City button is saved for future views\